PX4/PX4-Devguide/sensor-thermal-calibration.md

 Use material from [https://docs.google.com/document/d/1GHzjsPTfSUAxYGPNlXSL7FYkxFcq76jTfsaquc57Rww/edit](https://docs.google.com/document/d/1GHzjsPTfSUAxYGPNlXSL7FYkxFcq76jTfsaquc57Rww/edit)

 PX4 conains functionality to calibrate and compensate rate gyro, accelerometer and barometric pressure sensors for the effect of changing sensor temperature on sensor bias.
 Calibration refers to the process of measuring the change in sensor value across a range of internal temperatures and performing a polynomial fit on the data to calculate a set of coefficients stored as parameters that can be used to correct the sensor data.
-Compensation refers to the process of using the internal temperature to calculate an offset which is subtracted from the sensor reading to correct for changing offset with temperature
+Compensation refers to the process of using the internal temperature to calculate an offset which is subtracted from the sensor reading to correct for changing offset with temperature.

 The inertial rate gyro and accelerometer sensor offsets are calculated using a 3rd order polynomial, whereas the barometric pressure sensor offset is calculated using a 5th order polynomial.